Preparing the system

 - Complete the Print Configuration dialog by clicking on Save.

 The Workflow is now ready to start profiling Substrates.
 Before you start, however, it is advisable tha you also adjust the System Settings to your needs, particularly with regard to Color Management.

-The Workflow contains so-called routines (cron jobs), with which the user can "clean up" the system of superfluous or specific files within a certain time interval.
-You can start, pause and deactivate existing routines.
-New routines cannot be created.
-To control the routines, proceed as follows:
+The Workflow contains so-called Routines (cron jobs), with which the user can "clean up" the system of superfluous or specific files within a certain time interval.
+You can start, pause and deactivate existing Routines.
+New Routines cannot be created.
+To configure a Routine, proceed as follows:

-- Select the Administration > Scheduler menu item.
-A list of all available routines in the Workflow is displayed.
+- Select the Administration > Routines menu item.
+A list of all available Routines in the Workflow is displayed.

-Figure 11: The System Scheduler showing a list of available routines.
+Figure 11: The Routines List showing the available Routines.

-- This opens the Edit Scheduler Tasks dialog where the administrator can make changes to the Scheduler task and also activate the Scheduler Task .
-Please note that changing the Scheduler task settings may cause severe problems with the Workflow.
+- This opens the Edit Routine dialog where the administrator can make changes to the Scheduler task and also activate the Routine .
+Please note that changing the Routine settings may cause severe problems with the Workflow.